frdmn/blog.frd.mn/src/posts/2015-09-22_ios-9-and-untrusted-developer-message.md

 slug: ios-9-and-untrusted-developer-message
 ---

-You might have heard that you are allowed to deploy applications to your physical iOS device since iOS 9 even if you don't participate in Apple's developer programm.
-If you [managed to compile and transfer it to your phone](http://bouk.co/blog/sideload-iphone/), you probably still stuck with the following message as soon as you try to open the app:
+You might have heard that since iOS 9 you are allowed to deploy selfmade applications to your physical iOS device, without even participating in Apple's developer programm.
+If you [managed to compile and transfer the app to your phone](http://bouk.co/blog/sideload-iphone/), iOS will probably display the following error message if this is the first time you're deploying an application:

 ![](/assets/images/posts/ios-9-and-untrusted-developer-message/1.jpg)

-To make this work, you need to trust the corresponding developer profile in your Settings → Profiles:
+To make this work, you need to trust the developer profile (which is the Apple ID that was used to sign your compiled app) via `Settings` → `General` → `Profile`:

 ![](/assets/images/posts/ios-9-and-untrusted-developer-message/2.jpg)

-I wasn't really aware of this and it took me quite some time to find out about this option.